+The DHSR offers specialized microscopy assistance in addition to automated slide scanning and analysis, such as colony counting.
+The core is capable of high-resolution automated and semi-automated imaging and quantitation of a wide range of cell culture and tissue samples, from bacterial colonies to organoids.
 The GelCount• system by Oxford Optronix scans and counts mammalian cells, yeast or bacterial colonies in a wide variety of Petri dish and cell culture plate formats.
 This system is designed for the detection, counting and characterization of stained/adherent mammalian cell colonies or of unstained/non-adherent colonies in soft agar or collagen assays, but also works very well for yeast and bacterial colonies.
 The software is fully trainable and can be programmed to recognize specific colony features.
 Detailed information such as diameter, area, density, and nearest neighbor is provided, as well as high-resolution images.